 The flight will take place around the airport or at a predetermined area.
 The pilot will choose the best time to take off.
 You receive a green flag Marshals indicating that it is allowed to take off.

-- Clean off at the first attemptr: 250 points; Clean takeoff at the second attempt: 200 points; Clean off at the third attempt: 100 points; Other attempts 0 points dp = Distance traveled by the pilot in flight (Dp = d x 2), in meters
+Clean off at the first attempt7: 250 points;

+Clean takeoff at the second attempt: 200 points;

+Clean off at the third attempt: 100 points;

+Other attempts 0 points

 (E2) - Pilot Score Q = (Dp/Dmax)x750 + Bto